Shamiel Gary

-Shamiel Gary (born May 31, 1990) is a former American football safety.
+Shamiel Gary (born May 31, 1990) is an American former professional football safety.
 He played his first two college football seasons at Wyoming, where he was a Freshman All-American, before transferring to Oklahoma State and redshirting in 2011.
 He was signed by the New England Patriots as an undrafted free agent in 2014.
 He also played for the Chicago Bears.

-Early years and high school career
+Early life

 Shamiel Gary was born in Tulsa, Oklahoma on May 31, 1990, to Gwen Evans and Steven Gary.
 He attended Booker T. Washington High School in Tulsa (OK), where he played safety for head coach Antwain Jimmerson.
-As a senior, he helped lead the Hornets to a 13-1 record and an Oklahoma 5A State Championship, as he recorded 124 tackles and 8.0 sacks.
+As a senior, he helped lead the Hornets to a 13–1 record and an Oklahoma 5A State Championship, as he recorded 124 tackles and 8.0 sacks.
 In the same year he was named the 5A District 3 Defensive Player of the Year.

 College career

 Out of high school, Gary was recruited by Air Force, Kansas State, and Wyoming.
 He chose to attend the latter, where he played strong safety for head coach Dave Christensen.
-On September 5, 2009 in the season opener versus Weber State, Gary recorded 7 tackles and three interceptions.
+On September 5, 2009, in the season opener versus Weber State, Gary recorded 7 tackles and three interceptions.
 As a true freshman, he started 12 of 13 games at strong safety, tied the team lead in interceptions (3) and ranked fifth on the team in tackles (98).
 In 2010, he recorded 94 tackles, 5 passes defended and one interception.
 At the end of his sophomore season he transferred to Oklahoma State to be closer to his family and his grandmother, who was battling Alzheimer's disease.
 He sat out the 2011 season due to the NCAA transfer rules.
 In 2012, he started every game for the Cowboys, recording 72 tackles, 6 passes defended, three interceptions and one forced fumble.
-As a senior, he recorded 47 tackles, 9 passes defended and three interceptions, as he helped lead the Oklahoma State Cowboys to a 10-3 record and a 2nd place in the Big 12 Conference.
-At the end of the season, the Cowboys were invited to the Cotton Bowl Classic, where they lost to Missouri by a score of 31-41.
+As a senior, he recorded 47 tackles, 9 passes defended and three interceptions, as he helped lead the Oklahoma State Cowboys to a 10–3 record and a 2nd place in the Big 12 Conference.
+At the end of the season, the Cowboys were invited to the Cotton Bowl Classic, where they lost to Missouri by a score of 31–41.
 Gary recorded one tackle during the game.

 Professional career

 New England Patriots

-Gary was not drafted during the 2014 NFL Draft.
+Gary was not drafted during the 2014 NFL draft.
 On May 12, 2014, he was signed by the New England Patriots as an undrafted free agent.
 On August 30, 2014, he was released by the Patriots in order to get down to the 53-man active roster limit.

 Chicago Bears

 On October 8, 2014, Gary was signed by the Chicago Bears to a one-year contract, following injuries to Bears' safeties Chris Conte and Ahmad Dixon.
-He was waived by the team on October 11, 2014 and then signed to the Bears' practice squad on October 13, 2014.
+He was waived by the team on October 11, 2014, and then signed to the Bears' practice squad on October 13, 2014.